 My Name is Kandace Brunner and I grew up in Cashmere, Washington.
 I completed my first few years of college at Eastern Washington University before transferring to WSU Spokane.
-I am currently a junior in the nursing program and have always wanted to pursue nursing because I love helping others while working in a fast paced environment.
+I am currently a senior in the nursing program and have always wanted to pursue nursing because I love helping others while working in a fast paced environment.

 What I love about the nursing program is the opportunities for hands-on learning.
 WSU Spokane has an amazing state-of-the-art patient simulation lab as well as hospital partnerships for our clinical experiences.
 Being on the Spokane campus is exciting because students here share a passion for health promotion.
 My favorite part of the WSU Spokane campus is the close knit community.